What We Do

 OVERVIEW

-Campus Alberta Neuroscience (CAN) is a joint collaboration between the Universities of Alberta, Calgary, and Lethbridge.
-We are actively involved in catapulting research and efforts of the academic community to the realm of commercialization and innovation.
-Through collaborative partnerships with researchers, government and health system stakeholders, industry and community organizations, CAN aims to improve brain health in Alberta and beyond.
+Alberta Neuroscience (ABNeuro) is a neuroscience collaboration across Alberta.
+We are actively involved in catapulting research and efforts of Alberta’s academic community to the realm of commercialization and innovation.
+Through collaborative partnerships with researchers, government and health system stakeholders, industry, and community organizations, our ultimate goal is to improve brain health in Alberta and beyond.

 Computational Neuroscience